Statistics on the Value and Importance of Intellectual Property

 - The quality of Canada's patents exceeds any other country in the G-7 except the U.S., with patents being extremely significant on the overall growth trend of knowledge industries.

-- Registering patents could help you attract quality talent: the patent sector is responsible for 1/5 of all jobs in Canada; companies who have applied for and registered patents have been proven to have higher employment and wage rates compared to their industry counterparts.
+- Acquiring patents could help you attract quality talent: the patent sector is responsible for 1/5 of all jobs in Canada; companies who have applied for and been granted patents have been proven to have higher employment and wage rates compared to their industry counterparts.

 - Obtaining a patent can gear you toward global export: the patent sector in Canada is heavily oriented toward external markets; exports of intangible assets are highly valued across the world.